 What’s more, we can’t overstate the importance of signing up for credit monitoring.
 None of us have the time to keep constant watch on the contents of our credit reports.
 But with a free service that notifies you about any important change, you’ll be able to sleep much more soundly and take care of the problem right away.

-Credit rebuilding takes time.
-And it’s measured in months and years, not days and weeks.
-After all, negative information remains on your credit report for seven to 10 years.
-And you can’t fully recover until it’s gone.
+Credit rebuilding takes time, and it’s measured in months and years, not days and weeks.
+After all, negative information remains on your credit report for seven to 10 years, and you can’t fully recover until it’s gone.

 Sure, you can escape the depths of bad credit well before then by offsetting the negative records on your credit reports with an avalanche of positive information.
 But you won’t be completely out of the woods as long as your record has red flags.